BEAUTY in SCIENCE and SPIRIT, with FOREWORD by Philip Hefner

 "If nature were not beautiful, it would not be worth knowing."
 Scientist-Mathematician Henri Poincaré

-Over many centuries, the mathematical beauty of modern science emerged from the mystical beauty of spiritual stories, illumined by art.
-In 1859, Charles Darwin explained the evolution of "forms most beautiful" by variations and the natural selection law.
-Yet many, including the intelligent design community still doubt Darwin.
+Charles Darwin explained the evolution of "forms most beautiful" by variations and the natural selection law.
+Yet many doubt Darwin.
 How could a process having randomness lead to life and even beauty?
-Dr. Carr shows how randomness coupled with law is creative, as evidenced by mathematician Benoit Mandelbrot's recent discovery that fractal geometry permeates nature’s beauty, from snowflakes to the branching of plants and lungs.
+Dr. Carr shows how randomness coupled with law is creative, as evidenced by the recent discovery that fractal geometry permeates nature’s beauty, from snowflakes to the branching of plants and lungs.
 Both fractals and evolution are characterized by the interplay of chance and necessity.

-This interplay can be extended to science and spirit.
+This interplay extends to science and spirit.
 The scientific account of the origin of the universe complements that of spiritual stories.
 Each can be beautiful in its own way, because spiritual and scientific stories have different purposes.
 Spiritual stories answer "why" and give guidance and motivation for living.
 Scientific theories explain "how," give a coherent rational account of measurements, and make predictions.
-Integration of the "how" with the "why" can lead to a beautiful new story that transcends national and cultural differences.
+Integrating the "how" with the "why" can lead to a beautiful new story that transcends national and cultural differences.

 ILLUSTRATED CHAPTER OUTLINE